oks-erm/quiz-time/README.md

 ![Funfact](assets/images/readme/funfact.png)

-This page is a secret page which appears after the game when the user clicks "Play again", it is intended to be a reward after the game and there is no way to get to this page.
+This page is a secret page which appears after the game when the user clicks "Play again".
+It has a different layout and does not have the logo on it to make it standout from the main game flow and at the same time maintain the atmosphere of secrecy, somewhat like a secret mode with a limited access.
+The absense of the logo will not compromise the website navigation, because one of the buttons below the fact takes the user to the home page anyway.
+It is intended to be a reward after the game and there is no other way to get to this page.
 It displays a random fun fact from the API, facts are brief and interesting, I believe everyone who loves quizes would appreciate this little treat.
 This page offers the user possible scenarious: play again (navigates to the difficulty section) or change name (if the user decides to contribute to the fun names collection) and play again (navigates to the home page).

 - **Error Pages**